UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecurityChampion.md

 I have a broad knowledge of security risks and how to counter them.

-I am an expert in how my team’s technologies must be used to keep them secure.
+I'm an expert in how my team’s technologies must be used to keep them secure.

 I'm well trained and hold security-related qualifications.